department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/research/2023-11-ARM-search-nav-usertest/research-plan.md

 	- **Exactly 6** / primarily mobile users

 **Secondary criteria (nice-to-haves)**
+- **No more than 6 (50%)** / participants in a representative role
 - **At least 3, no more than 6 (50%)** / aged 55-64+
 - **At least 2, no more than 4 (30%)** / people of color
 - **At least 1, no more than 3 (25%)** / in a rural area
 - **At least 1, no more than 3 (25%)** / without a degree
-- **At least 1** / (10%) women
+- **At least 1 (10%)** / women

 Generated using VA [maximum variation sampling](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/accessibility/research/recruitment.md#Lean-MVS-Strategy) method.

 **Screener questions**
+1. Do you currently help Veterans with their benefits in any of the following roles?
+	- I work or volunteer at a Veteran Service Organization (VSO)
+	- I’m a Veteran Service Officer
+	- I’m an attorney
+	- I’m a claims agent
+	- None of the above

-1. The following statements will be referring to your engagement with representatives, which includes VSOs, attorneys, and claims agents.
+2. The following statements will be referring to your engagement with representatives, which includes VSOs, attorneys, and claims agents.
 Select the option that best describes your current situation.
 	- I am currently looking for a representative to support me with a VA benefit, such as education, pension, or disability
-	- I have been getting support from a representative with a VA benefit, such as education, pension, or disability, for the last 3 - 6 months
+	- For the last 3 - 6 months I have been getting support from a representative with a VA benefit, such as education, pension, or disability
-	- I received support from a representative with a VA benefit, such as education, pension, or disability, in the past
+	- More than 6 months ago I received support from a representative with a VA benefit, such as education, pension, or disability
 	- I have never worked with a representative and am not currently looking for representation

 2. What type of representative are you looking for support from and/or are currently getting support from with your VA benefit?
 	- Veteran Service Organization (VSO)
+ 	- Veteran Service Officer
 	- Attorney
 	- Claims Agent
 	- None of the above